 When to Replace Your Water Heater

-Is your water heater in need of replacing?
-Atmostemp Service Experts is here with a few signals to look for when choosing whether it’s time to invest in a new water heating system.
+Is it time to replace your water heater?
+Stevenson Service Experts is here with some signs to look for when choosing whether it’s time to purchase a new water heating system.

 Age

-If your water heater receives annual maintenance, you can expect it to last around ten years, depending on the number of occupants in a home.
-When your water heater hits 10 years, it’s probably time to seriously think about replacement, especially before a leak happens.
+If your water heater has annual maintenance, you can expect it to function around 10 years, depending on the number of people living in your home.
+When your water heater reaches 10 years, it’s usually time to seriously think about replacement, especially before a leak happens.

 Rusty Water

-If the water from your water heater (hot side pipes) is flowing out rusty, it could be an indicator that your water heater is rusting on the inside.
-This could produce a leak, not to mention impure water.
-Contact an expert plumber to have them determine if your water heater system is getting ready to breakdown.
+If the water from your water heater (hot side pipes) is flowing out rusty, it might be a sign that your water heater is rusting on the inside.
+This could cause a leak, not to mention polluted water.
+Call an expert plumber to have them check if your water heater system is getting ready to fail on you.

-Booming or thumping sounds coming from your water heater can be an indicator that residue has built up on the foundation of the tank.
-This means your water heater will be less efficient and will have to use more gas or electricity to heat your water, resulting in higher water heating bills.
-It also means that the extra time spent heating your water could result in more damage on your tank, leading to cracks or leaks.
+Rumbling or knocking sounds coming from your water heater can be a sign that deposit has built up on the foundation of the tank.
+This means your water heating system will be less efficient and will demand more gas or electricity to heat your water, causing higher water heating bills.
+It also means that the extra time spent heating your water could produce more damage on your tank, leading to cracks or leaks.

 Water

-If you notice water around your water heater tank, you might have a leak.
-Call an expert plumber to come out and inspect your system and they can supply you a quote on a new water heater if necessary.
+If you discover water around your water heater tank, you might have a leak.
+Call an expert plumber to come out and investigate and they can provide you a quote on a new water heater if necessary.